denyslazarenko/denyslazarenko.github.io/_posts/2024-05-29-collective_memory.md

 - **Action assigner →** This agent determines the next steps for modifying the existing memory records from a list of extracted memories, which includes creating, updating, or deleting operations.
 It has access to existing memories which are loaded using dynamic memory loading strategies (see Memory Management section).
 - **Action reviewer →** This agent reviews the actions made by the Action assigner and provides necessary feedback, a concept derived from the [Reflexion](https://arxiv.org/pdf/2303.11366) paper [6].

 Extracting meaningful facts from conversation threads is a complex task.
 The system must efficiently extract and store relevant information while maintaining design integrity.
 For instance, a fine-tuned GPT model can efficiently decide when to read or write to memory based on observed messages.
 Alternatively, small and non-expensive **Classifier** (i.e. GPT-3.5, Mistral-7b, Llama-3-8b) that observes the current thread of conversation and has access to existing Collective Long-Term Memory decides with (Yes/No) whether there is anything new worth saving to Memory.
 Then more complex **Knowledge extractor** model (i.e. GPT-4, Claude-3-Opus or Llama-3-400b) extracts relevant entities from the thread.
-Afterwards, **Action assigner** needs to assign an action to perform for the memory based on existing Collective Long-Term Memory: create, update or delete it.
+Afterwards, **Action assigner** needs to assign an action to perform for the memory based on existing Collective Long-Term Memory: create, update or delete it [9].

-### **Memory Management**
+### Memory Management

 Effective AI systems require a meticulous balance in managing the available context window through dynamic memory loading strategies.
 Decisions must be made regarding what information to load, when to load it, and how much memory should be offloaded, all tailored to the specific context and semantic needs of each situation.